What Kind of Translation Agency Do You Need?

-- Business Management Systems (BMS): A BMS is necessary in order to keep track of costs, ROIs, and the efficiency of projects.
-Without one, leaders wouldn’t be able to analyze how their translation efforts are paying off or determine where they should focus their attention.
+- Business Management Systems (BMS): A BMS is necessary to keep track of costs, ROIs, and the efficiency of projects.
+Without one, leaders wouldn't be able to analyze how their translation efforts are paying off or determine where they should focus their attention.

 It's not unusual for these systems to overlap on some level.
 A TMS may come with built-in CAT tools.
 A BMS may allow for assigning and workflow management of translation projects.
 Some systems may integrate and connect with others.
 For example, a TMS may communicate with a content management system (CMS) to allow for seamless uploading of new content—a significant timesaver.

-When it comes to business management tasks, the system allows you to keep track of billing and payments on a granular level.
-You can run reports based on previous projects to determine where you’re spending the most money, and you can get a clear picture of your ROI.
+Regarding business management tasks, the system allows you to keep track of billing and payments on a granular level.
+You can run reports based on previous projects to determine where you're spending the most money, and you can get a clear picture of your ROI.
 This allows you to make smarter decisions about localization and expansion in the big picture.

 Making the Final Decision for Seamless Localization